Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - If an ability is "undefendable", the ⛨ is always 0.

 - If a unit is "undefendable", the ⛨ or abilities targeting them is always 0.

-- AoE abilities always have 0⛨, but are not considered "undefendable".
+- AoE abilities also always have 0⛨, but are not considered "undefendable".

 ### Critical Hits